Lou Lamoriello: Toronto Maple Leafs (2015–2018)

 On July 23, 2015, Lamoriello resigned from the New Jersey Devils to accept the general manager position with the Toronto Maple Leafs.
-Lamoriello worked under Maple Leafs president Brendan Shanahan, who was the first player Lamoriello drafted as an NHL general manager in the 1987 NHL Entry Draft.
-On April 30, 2018, Shanahan informed Lamoriello that he will no longer continue as general manager, but would remain with the organization as a special advisor.
-Shanahan stated that Lamoriello's contract called for him to serve as general manager for three years before making a transition to an advisory role.
+For the first time in his NHL career, Lamoriello did not have the final say in hockey matters; he reported to Maple Leafs president Brendan Shanahan, who was the first player Lamoriello drafted as an NHL general manager in the 1987 NHL Entry Draft.
+On April 30, 2018, Shanahan informed Lamoriello that he would no longer continue as general manager, but would remain with the organization as a special advisor.
+Shanahan stated that Lamoriello's contract called for him to be general manager for three years before making a transition to an advisory role.

 Much as he did in New Jersey, Lamoriello helped rebuild a previously moribund team.
 The Leafs had only made the playoffs once in ten years, but rebounded to make the playoffs in his last two seasons as general manager.
-To date, Lamoriello's stint in Toronto is the only time in his career as an NHL executive that he did not have the final say in hockey matters.
 Notable moves he made in Toronto include drafting Auston Matthews and trading for netminder Frederik Andersen.

-New York Islanders (2018–present)
+New York Islanders (2018–2025)

 On May 22, 2018, Lamoriello was hired by the New York Islanders as their president of hockey operations.
 On June 5, 2018, Lamoriello fired head coach Doug Weight and general manager Garth Snow and named himself general manager.
 On June 21, Lamoriello would go on to sign Barry Trotz as head coach fresh off a Stanley Cup victory, and a subsequent resignation from the Washington Capitals.

-On October 21, 2022 Lamoriello became the first octogenarian general manager of an NHL franchise.
+On October 21, 2022, Lamoriello became the first octogenarian general manager of an NHL franchise.

+On April 22, 2025, the Islanders announced they would not renew Lamoriello’s contract for the 2025–26 season.

 Brief coaching stints

 On December 19, 2005, following the surprise resignation of Larry Robinson as Devils head coach, Lamoriello named himself interim head coach for the rest of the season.
-The Devils eventually made it the Eastern Conference Semifinals before falling to the Carolina Hurricanes.
 When asked on television after the Devils' victory over the New York Rangers in the first round of the playoffs if he was interested in becoming head coach permanently, Lamoriello replied, "Absolutely not," eventually hiring Claude Julien as head coach following the season.

 On April 2, 2007, Lamoriello fired Julien and named himself interim coach once again.
 The firing took place with three games left in the season, when the Devils had the second-best record in the East and were on their way to setting a franchise record for regular season wins.
 However, Lamoriello did not believe Julien had the team ready for the playoffs.

 On December 27, 2014, Lamoriello announced that he, along with Scott Stevens and Adam Oates, would act as co-head coaches of the Devils following the firing of Peter DeBoer the day prior.